adolfojunior/wp-react/README.md

 ## development

-`npm run dev` Start a Express server and route files to webpack-dev-middleware/webpack-hot-middleware.
+`npm run dev` Start a Express server and route files to `webpack-dev-middleware/webpack-hot-middleware`.

 ## production

-`npm start` Start a Express server that host static files on dist folder.
+`npm start` Start a Express server that host static files from `dist` folder.